STRATEGIC PLANNING & IMPLEMENTATION

 Dr. Roy is a visionary leader with a successful track record of managing complex projects that deliver creative outputs beyond the clients’ expectations.
 Pamela’s expertise in global education enables her to establish connections across numerous sectors for high-impact results.
 Examples include:

-Created and led the British Columbia & Aotearoa Indigenous Student Mobility Programme, a 2-year programme providing reciprocal, short-term learning abroad, professional development, and networking opportunities for Indigenous students from Canada and Aotearoa (New Zealand).
+Created and led the British Columbia & Aotearoa Indigenous Student Mobility Programme, a programme providing reciprocal, short-term learning abroad, professional development, and networking opportunities for Indigenous students from Canada and Aotearoa (New Zealand).

 Worked with industry leaders to create the curriculum for 32+ new eLearning short courses to provide professionals with insight and practical tools to support and advance inclusive excellence in global education.